magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 </pre>

 <h3 id="fedg_collaps_closedState"><code>closedState</code></h3>
-Specifies the class that is assigned to the main collapsible element when the content gets collapsed.
+Specifies the class that is assigned to the main collapsible element, when the content gets collapsed.

 **Type**: String